Migration and Sustainable Development

 IOM supports governments in understanding how all of these governance areas are interrelated and are affected by migration and to what extent other sectoral policies facilitate or impede migrants’ ability to contribute to society.

-To achieve this, IOM supports governments ‘mainstreaming’ migration into local and national policy planning.
+To achieve this, IOM supports governments with ‘mainstreaming’ migration into local and national policy planning.

 This means amending or developing new national, regional and local laws, policies and plans that take into consideration these interlinkages and the needs of and challenges faced by migrants.